IN THIS CHAPTER

 A database management system has two main functions: storing data and providing easy access to that data.
 Storing data is nothing special; a file cabinet can perform that chore.
 The hard part of data management is providing easy access.
 For data to be useful, you must be able to separate the (usually) small amount you want from the huge amount you don’t want.

-statements convey to the database engine (the part of the DBMS that interacts directly with the data), which rows to select, delete, or update.
-You add modifying clauses to the SELECT
+SQL enables you to use some characteristics of the data to determine whether a specific table row is of interest to you.
+The SELECT, DELETE, and UPDATE statements convey to the database engine (the part of the DBMS that interacts directly with the data), which rows to select, delete, or update.
+You add modifying clauses to the SELECT, DELETE, and UPDATE statements to refine the search to your specifications.

 TABLE 10-1 Modifying Clauses and Functions